Giving Tuesday Toolkit – Everything You Need To Succeed

 You will need a plan.

-If you’re looking for resources that can help you plan your nonprofit’s campaign, this is the Giving Tuesday toolkit for you.
+If you’re looking for resources to help you plan your nonprofit’s campaign, this is the Giving Tuesday toolkit.
 We talk about (and link out to resources for):

 • Creating a timeline